HUST-NingKang-Lab/mHolmes/README.md

 ```
 #### 2. Output File Format

-Both modes generate a CSV file (`shap_feature_importance.csv`) summarizing the feature importance.
+Both modes generate a CSV file (`foundation/transfer_fold_shap.csv`) summarizing the feature importance.
 Below is an example of the file content:

 | Feature | SHAP Importance |
 | :--- | :--- |